 Used in many welding processes, from the inert noble gases.
 Argon will not react with most other substances (though it will at extremely high temperatures).
 As the 3rd most common of the gases on Earth – it’s also a very cheap choice to use (in the US).

-It’s a shielding gas used when working on stainless steel and aluminum but it can be used for ordinary carbon steel because it helps greatly with arc stability and constant metal transfer from the electrode to a weld pool.
+It’s a shielding gas used when working on stainless steel, aluminum, and titanium but it can be used for ordinary carbon steel because it helps greatly with arc stability and constant metal transfer from the electrode to a weld pool.

 An Argon cylinder is a staple of most welding areas as argon welding is very common, indeed.